American Sign Language phonology: Handshape

 Most phonological research historically focused on the handshape.
 A problem in most studies of handshape is the fact that often elements of a manual alphabet are borrowed into signs, although not all of these elements are part of the sign language's phoneme inventory.
 Also, allophones are sometimes considered separate phonemes.
 The first inventory of ASL handshapes contained 19 phonemes (or cheremes).

+Movement

 In some phonological models, movement is a phonological prime.
 Other models consider movement as redundant, as it is predictable from the locations, hand orientations and handshape features at the start and end of a sign.
 Models in which movement is a prime usually distinguish path movement (i.e. movement of the hand[s] through space) and internal movement (i.e. an opening or closing movement of the hand, a hand rotation, or finger wiggling).

+Non-manual signals

+Non-manual signals may include movement of the eyebrows, the cheeks, the nose, the head, the torso, and the eyes.
+Sign phonemes are often compared to spoken language phonemes but sign language phonemes are different from spoken language phonemes in that they occur simultaneously (are coarticulated), like suprasegmental elements in speech.